|Muhlenkamp Fund||Distribution Information for 2021|

 A wash-sale occurs when you realize a loss on the redemption of fund shares and, then, acquire shares of that same fund (in any account)—including the reinvestment of distributions—within a 30-day period before or after the transactions occur.
 In a wash-sale, the loss you realized on the sale or exchange is disallowed.

-: The MAGI on the 2015 tax return will determine the Part B premium in 2017.
+NOTE: The MAGI on the 2021 tax return will determine the Part B premium in 2023.
 This can also impact the premiums for Part D drug plans and Medigap Plans.

-Please call us at (877) 935-5520 extension 4, if you have any questions regarding distributions, or anything else regarding your account(s).
+Please call us at (877) 935-5520, if you have any questions regarding distributions, or anything else regarding your account(s).
 We appreciate the confidence you have placed in us.

-Any tax or legal information provided is merely a summary of our understanding and interpretation of some of the currenttax regulations and is not exhaustive.
+Any tax or legal information provided is merely a summary of our understanding and interpretation of some of the current income tax regulations and is not exhaustive.
 Investors must consult their tax adviser or legal counsel for advice and information concerning their particular situation.
 Neither the Fund nor any of its representatives may give legal or tax advice.